SimonVaughanDataAndCode/tonic/README.md

   tonic::contour_matrix(chain$theta, prob.levels = c(0.9, 0.99), smooth1d = TRUE)
 ```
 The [i, j] panel shows the theta[, i] variable plotted against the theta[, j] variable.
 We plot density contours enclosing 90\% and 99\% of the mass, and points for samples beyond the outermost contour.
 Along the diagonal ([i, i] panels) we show the (smoothed) density (optionally: histogram) of variable theta[, i].
 For more on how to customise the plot, see the built-in help.s

-This is a development of the code used to produce Fig. 2 of [Vaughan 2010, MNRAS, v402, pp307-320](http://adsabs.harvard.edu/abs/2010MNRAS.402..307V), and is based on the pairs() plots of base R.

 ![example](figures/matrix.png)